-10 Pantry Staples for Supporting Nutrition During Cancer Treatment
+10 Pantry Staples to Help You Through Cancer Treatment

 Nutritious Staples for Supporting Nutrition During Cancer Treatment:

-Going through cancer treatment can be all-consuming, and the thought of preparing a nutritious meal or snack can sometimes feel like a mountain to climb.
+Going through cancer treatment can take so much out of you.
+On some days, the thought of putting a meal together can feel like a mountain to climb.

 1. Cereal: